Skip to content

 until it can no longer keep up.

 Researchers James Webb and colleagues described this phenomenon in "Misdiagnosis and Dual Diagnoses of Gifted Children and Adults" (2005).
-Their finding is simple: gifted children who also have ADHD are the most likely to fall through the cracks.
-Intelligence compensates for ADHD symptoms.
-ADHD masks the giftedness.
-The result is a child who looks "average" and triggers no alarm.
+Their finding is clear: gifted children who also have ADHD are the most likely to fall through the cracks.
+If you are reading this, part of you probably recognises something already.
+I will tell you how it feels from the inside.

 How does masking work?